 Asking questions encourages you to dive deeper and thus allows you to find answers you wouldn’t normally otherwise find (this is lateral thinking in action).
 This is a broad subject, so let’s reduce the complexity and break it down to specifics using an example:

 To chip away at the boulders we see and find in them beautiful stone carvings.
-They each have an uncanny ability to analyze, and I would like to present the basics of fight analysis taken from Lawrence Kenshin's Book, Striking Techniques Volume 1
+They each have an uncanny ability to analyze and ask the right questions.
+Here's some good questions to ask when you're breaking down fights.

 “Whenever you watch a fight from now on, try to pinpoint why it turned out the way it did: